a13xp0p0v/kernel-hardening-checker/README.md

 $ ./bin/kernel-hardening-checker -a
-[+] Going to autodetect and check the security hardening options of the running kernel [+] Detected version of the running kernel: (6, 11, 0) [+] Detected kconfig file of the running kernel: /boot/config-6.11.0-1012-azure [+] Detected cmdline parameters of the running kernel: /proc/cmdline [+] Saved sysctls to a temporary file /tmp/sysctl-bticbl3p [+] Detected architecture: X86_64
+[+] Going to autodetect and check the security hardening options of the running kernel [+] Detected version of the running kernel: (6, 11, 0) [+] Detected kconfig file of the running kernel: /boot/config-6.11.0-1018-azure [+] Detected cmdline parameters of the running kernel: /proc/cmdline [+] Saved sysctls to a temporary file /tmp/sysctl-traz6ijr [+] Detected architecture: X86_64
 [+] Detected compiler: GCC 130300
 [!]
 WARNING: cmdline option "console" is found multiple times [!]
-WARNING: sysctl options available for root are not found in /tmp/sysctl-bticbl3p, try checking the output of `sudo sysctl -a`
+WARNING: sysctl options available for root are not found in /tmp/sysctl-traz6ijr, try checking the output of "sudo sysctl -a"
 =========================================================================================================================
              option_name              | type  |      reason      | decision |desired_val | check_result
 =========================================================================================================================